As Moscow WEIRD NIGHTS representative

 Currently, we are working on preparing new Weird Nights releases from local musicians and always welcome new faces and recommendations for interesting local talent.”

-Btw, we're incredibly happy to host this powerhouse electronic mix by djsickfuck as a new part of our Weloficast series.
+By the way, we’re incredibly happy to host this powerhouse ghetto electronic mix by djsickfuck as a new part of our Weloficast series.
 Get ready to have your vibrations raised with this energetic selection of adventurous electro and contemporary techno spiced with house patterns.
 This creamcast mix prepares us for slowly edging nearer outdoor raves and serving as inspiration for summer time.

 - WEIRD NIGHTS